 b.
-In the case of a resident individual who is a shareholder of an S corporation, there is imposed an annual tax of 1% on such individual's distributive share of net profits earned, accrued, or received during the effective period of the Ordinance that is not attributable to Findlay under the method of allocation provided for in Section 3 of the Ordinance and Article III(B) of the Rules and Regulations, and not otherwise taxed against the entity by Findlay to the extent the S corporation's income is apportioned to Ohio (S.B.
+In the case of a resident individual who is a shareholder of an S corporation, there is imposed an annual tax, at the rate specified in Section 3 of the Ordinance, on such individual's distributive share of net profits earned, accrued, or received during the effective period of the Ordinance that is not attributable to Findlay under the method of allocation provided for in Section 3 of the Ordinance and Article III(B) of the Rules and Regulations, and not otherwise taxed against the entity by Findlay to the extent the S corporation's income is apportioned to Ohio (S.B.
 180, 125th Ohio General Assembly).
 (See Article XVII for Credits)